mklossde/aAnnoDoc/README.md

- = aAnnoDoc - Java annotation based documentation (Apache License 2.0)
+aAnnoDoc - (Java) annotation based documentation (Apache License 2.0)

 DONATE :-) to https://www.paypal.me/openonorg/5
-(If you like aAnnoDoc please donate via paypal to openonorg.
-Every $1-$nnn is welcome. )
+(If you like aAnnoDoc, donates are welcome via paypal to openonorg.
+Every $1 is fine ;-)

+Background Story, why aAnnoDoc
-Normaly documenation and devleopment are two seperated parts and it is time and coast intensive to write one after each other.
+Normal, documentation and development are two separated parts and it is time and coast intensive to write one after each other.

-A good idea is two sync the development and documenation process, by put the information near by the source code.
+A good idea is two sync the development and documentation process, by put the information near by the source code.

-This is the base idea of AnnoDoc-Project to add application documenation (like dsciption, bugs, features, examples, atrriubtes,...) to (or near to) the source code and generate the documenation during compile-process (or maven deploy process).
+This is the base idea of AnnoDoc-Project to add application documentation (like deception, bugs, features, examples, attributes,...) to (or near to) the source code and generate the documentation during compile-process (or maven deploy process).
+Write application information (like Manuals, installtion-guids, ReadMes, AsiccDoc,.. ) inside each project.

 IT IS NOT ANOTHER JAVA-API-DOCUMENATION !
-The idea is write application information (like Manuals, installtion-guids, ReadMes, AsiccDoc,.. )
-inside the project.

-The document-generation is splitted into two parts
-- scanner: SourceCode or JAR scanner/reader which read all the project informations
-- generator: generates the structure/documents into a readable format (like AsciiDoc,PDF,HTML,.. )

-The important part are the gernerator, which are individual programmable to generate individual documents.
-There are some base generators included to create a Application-Manual, a Annotation-Overview,...
+Its a application-documenation.

+The documentation is flexible by use (or development) different generators.
+For example the "AppDoc"-generator create a docs for predefined Annotations.
+Other generators are "ProjectInfo" for quick project-documents, "RestDoc" for Java-rest-service documents, "AnnoInfo" for Annotation-Overview.

 To work with AnnoDoc use one of this ways
-- add the aAnnoDocMavenPlugin to generate documents during deployment
+- add the aAnnoDocMavenPlugin to generate documents during maven deployment
-- call org.openon.aannodoc.AnnoDoc from console
+- call org.openon.aannodoc.AnnoDoc from console with options
-- program a AnnoDoc Process manual
+- program a AnnoDoc Process method

-The Scanner scans all java-sources and use comments for documenation.
-Simple:
+For more information or examples see directory <docs/>

+Have fun...

+Simple Example of a aDoc documentation:

 		- The comment above belong to the annotation/method below.
 		- Test/comment-annotations belong to the text right until next @
 		- Inline-comments are ignored !!!